junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 They're not eager to go anywhere, or any time.
 They've spent too long getting to this point, at least they've earned a moment to catch their breath.

 Dean's mind wanders to the ranch in Cas's words.
 He doesn't need to see the place to know it must be something Cas would enjoy.
-The livestock and the wild lives, the creatures and the woods.
+The livestock and the wildlife, the creatures and the woods.
 The growing kids, girls and boys growing to become fine ladies and gentlemen -- or wild girls and uncivilized hunters, if they choose to.

 They could live there, own a small hut of their own, take possession of a small corner of the ranch.
 They could tend to the land and watch the sunset from the porch.
 The air would smell like wood and grass, their hands weathered from farm work instead of gunfire.
 Dean blinks hard, thinking, *that doesn't even sound half bad*.
 Sam is welcome to stay, or find another ranch of his own with someone he enjoys spending time with.
 They could just live normal, quiet lives, and probably die of boredom, old age, or too much healthy natural food, sometime around the turn of the twentieth century.
-Dean finds himself wouldn't mind that they would not even live to the day that the Impala is produced or the day Led Zeppelin starts their touring.
+Dean finds himself not mind that they would not even live to the day that the Impala is produced or the day Led Zeppelin starts their touring.
 With Cas, and Sam, safe and happy with him, there isn't much else to ask for.
 Dean smiles.

 "What are you thinking?"
 Cas breaks the silence.